Senior Deutsche Bank lawyer jailed in raids - sources

 The lawyer's arrest may hamper Deutsche Bank's efforts to fight another legal case, its year-long battle with Kirch, being heard in a Munich court on Friday.
 Kirch's representatives have continued his battle after he died aged 84 last year.

 Kirch had claimed ex-Deutsche chief executive and later chairman Rolf Breuer triggered his media group's downfall by questioning its creditworthiness in a 2002 television interview.
-He sought for years to recoup about 2 billion euros (1.6 billion pounds) in damages.
+He sought for years to recoup about 2 billion euros ($2.6 billion) in damages.